-This four-day instructor-led course provides students who manage and maintain SQL Server databases with the knowledge and skills to performance tune and optimize their databases.
+This e-learning course provides students who manage and maintain SQL Server databases with the knowledge and skills to performance tune and optimize their databases.
+Expected workload: 4 days.

 - 3 months access to e-learning materials